-Accepted presenters must register by September 1st 2018 to be included
+NOTE: Accepted presenters must register their attendance at IPCD by 10th September 2021 to be included in the final agenda.

 General Information for Authors / Presenters

-These sessions should comprise practical training relevant to professional psychologists.
-This could include (but not limited to) information about new or updated assessment tools; training or information about therapeutic techniques or interventions; skill development in areas relevant to education and child development.
+These workshops should involve practical training relevant to psychology professionals.
+This could include (but are not limited to) information about new or updated assessment tools; training or information about therapeutic techniques or interventions; skill development in areas relevant to delivery of psychological services.

-Workshops may be provided by commercial organisations to promote a specific tool but must include discussion of relevant evidence and evaluations.
-Workshops may not be entirely promotional in nature and should provide some learning outcomes without purchase of the product.
-Evaluation of workshops proposals will focus on the inclusion of interactive or practical activities, please ensure this is highlighted in your description.
+Workshops may be provided by commercial organisations to promote a specific tool, but must include discussion of relevant evidence and evaluations.
+Workshops are not to be highly promotional in nature (i.e. a strong commercial emphasis) and should provide some learning outcomes that do not require initial purchase of the product.
+Evaluation of workshops proposals will focus on the inclusion of interactive or practical activities, so please ensure that this is highlighted in your description.

 What to Submit

-- A clear heading stating the proposed title, authors name(s) and affiliation(s), and the session category (paper, workshop, discussion).
+- A clear heading stating the proposed title, authors name(s) and affiliation(s), and the session category (presentation, workshop, or panel discussion).

-- The primary presenter must include a brief biography of no more than 100 words starting with educational qualifications (can be listed) and then describing relevant indicators of expertise including publications, projects, awards or career highlights (as sentences).
+- The primary presenter must include a brief biography.
+This should include educational qualifications (can be listed) and relevant indicators of expertise including publications, projects, awards or career highlights (as sentences).

-3. Short Video Introduction (for speakers new to IPCD)
+3. Short Video Intro (for new speakers) (1 minute in length)

-- If you have previously presented at IPCD you do not need to complete this step.
+- If you have previously presented at IPCD, then you do not need to complete this step.

-- Please record a brief 2-3min introduction to your topic and yourself.
-If you are not sure what to say here are some suggestions:
+- Please record a brief introduction to you and your topic.
+Here are suggestions: